REDUCING ENERGY CONSUMPTION

 • The more efficient the machine, the higher its Modified Energy Factor (MEF), which takes into account the capacity of the tub, the energy used for a load of laundry, and the dryer energy required to remove the remaining moisture in the wash load.

-• Since heating water accounts for 80 to 85 percent of the energy used in washing clothes, selecting a machine that uses less water is also important.
+• Since heating water accounts for 80-85 percent of the energy used in washing clothes, selecting a machine that uses less water is also important.
 The lower a machine's Water Factor (WF)--the number of gallons of water needed for each cubic foot of laundry--the more efficient its use of water.
 Using cooler water for washing and rinsing can also make a big difference; switching temperature settings from hot to warm water can cut energy use in half.

 According to the American Council for an Energy-Efficient Economy, front-loading washing machines continue to earn the highest energy-efficiency ratings.
 These horizontal-axis machines tumble the clothes in a partially-filled tub of water; by contrast, vertical-axis top-loading machines fill up completely with water and agitate the clothes to clean them.
 Newer top-loading models that spray rinse water on the clothes (rather than soaking them in a full tub) are more efficient than traditional models, but they don't rank among the ACEEE's 20 top-rated machines.